 ACA Employer Notification Requirement

-Here, you can access the model notices, in English and Spanish, to inform employees of the Health Insurance Marketplace.
+Here, you can access the model notices to inform employees of the Health Insurance Marketplace.

 Notice for employers who offer a health plan